yevgenis-shapiro/terraform-local-environment/README.md

 ✅ Requirements

-Hardware Specification ( 8 CPU - 8 RAM )
+Hardware Specification : Will be soon

 🎯 Installation

-How to launch a setup :
+How to launch a setup : Pleae talk with me directly over the Linkedin

 🚀